Biogas: Another Part of the Sustainability Picture3 min read

 Apple, for example, announced in spring 2018 that they are globally powered by 100 percent renewable energy, including biogas.
 5

 Companies that use biogas to power or to heat their facilities can claim that they are using natural gas that is 100 percent renewable, which also can be a direct reduction in Scope 1 emissions

 When biogas is consumed for electricity purposes, users might also be eligible for renewable energy certificates.
 (RECs).
 A REC is created when 1 MWh of electricity is generated from a renewable source.
 RECs allow you to make environmental claims about a reduction in Scope 2 emissions.
-Learn more about Scope 1 and Scope 2 Emissions on the Environmental Protection Agency’s (EPA) website.
+Learn more about Scope 1 and Scope 2 Emissions in our past blog post.